leonlinsx/minimal-mistakes/_posts/2020-05-12-opco-marketing.md

 2. Having the right tone for marketing
 3. Planning for the future

+Highlights for me were:
+- The shift to social as a channel given that regular marketing channels have become inapplicable.
+- Repeated mention of having to track metrics more frequently, a common theme I'm hearing from talks by operators
+- Having to reset expectations on what types of marketing mix were working, and even within that mix, what in particular has changed e.g. search keyword value
+- Thinking of alternative, non-salesy ways of engaging with customers e.g. hold office hours
+- Thinking of ways to make virtual events more interactive e.g. item delivery for attendees

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Opco marketing.png)

 **Pullback from competitors could be an opportunity**